Mitre 10 MEGA Summer Series

 |GT Cup GT-A||No breakout||No breakout|

-In-car lap timing devices are now prohibited in the IB, SF and RS classes.
-Data loggers, lap timers, countdown timers, cell phones or any similar device that provides live information must not operate.
-Their displays must be removed during official qualifying and races.
+In-car lap timing devices are now prohibited in the GT-B, IB, SF and RS classes.
+Data loggers, lap timers, countdown timers, cell phones or any similar device that provides live information to the driver must not operate.
+Their displays must be removed or disabled during official qualifying and races.
 No pit-to-driver communication is permitted during qualifying and races.
 Failure to comply will result in the loss of all points accumulated in the meeting.

 This rule has been introduced due to erratic and dangerous driving exhibited at previous rounds as drivers attempt to slow their lap time to stay under breakout and avoid a penalty.
 We want you to go hard and then go home safely, so lap timing will no longer be allowed in IB, SF and RS classes.

-All classes have a 10 minute qualifying session and three races.
+All classes have a 10 minute qualifying session and four races.

 |Class||Race 1||Race 2||Race 3|